brtknr/SeleniumScraper/README.md

 `$ python scraper.py`

-What you should obtain if it runs successfully are two files: `table.csv` and `random.csv` as included with this repository.
+What you should obtain if the program runs successfully are two files: `table.csv` and `random.csv` as included with this repository.